gt-next: General Translation Next.js SDK: getMessages

 None

-A promise resolving to a callback function, m, which translates the supplied encoded content from msg.
+A promise resolving to a callback function, `m`, which translates the provided encoded content from `msg`.

 Make sure to follow the [deployment guide here](/docs/next/tutorials/quickdeploy).

-You’ll see a delay when translating on demand in development.
-This won’t occur in production builds unless content is explicitly being translated on demand, i.e., using tx or <Tx>.
+This will not occur in production builds unless content is explicitly translated on demand,

 import { msg, getMessages } from 'gt-next/server';